This unit introduces and explores 24-hour time and time zones.

 - Finding missing arrival and departure times involves a similar process.
 Either change the departure time into the time at the arrival location or change the arrival time into the time at the point of departure.

-In this session the class practice using timetables and their knowledge of time zones to plan a trip to London from where they live.
+In this session, the class practise using timetables and their knowledge of time zones to plan a trip to London from where they live.
+You could complete this task as a class, or in small groups, and then give pairs of students the opportunity to plan a trip to a destination of their choosing.
+This could be linked with social sciences learning.

 - Pose the challenge: